Yemen's exiled president appoints conciliatory figure as deputy

 There are no signs that the war will let up anytime soon.

-Saudi Arabia and its Sunni Arab allies have been bombing Yemen for over two weeks, hoping to slow the advance of Iranian-allied Houthi militias toward the southern port city of Aden.
+Saudi Arabia and its Sunni Arab allies have been bombing Yemen for over two weeks, hoping to slow the advance of Iranian-allied Houthi militias towards the southern port city of Aden.

 United Nations Secretary-General Ban Ki-moon said on Sunday said he was concerned by the fighting and urged peace talks.